-Principle Activities
+Principal Activities

 The Company is a wholly owned subsidiary of Bank of Ireland UK Holdings plc (the 'Parent').
-The ultimate Parent of the Company is The Governor and Company of the Bank of Ireland (the 'Bank').
-On 1 October 2007, the business of the Company, to provide lending and savings products via various distribution channels, was transferred to other statutory entities within the Bank of Ireland Group (the 'BoI Group').
+The Ultimate Parent of the Company is The Bank of Ireland Group Plc (the 'Bank').
+On 1 October 2007, the business of the Company, to provide lending and savings products via various distribution channels was transferred to other statutory entities within the Bank of Ireland Group (the 'Bol Group').

-The Company holds interest-bearing cash deposits with the BoI Group, in order to meet its liabilities, principally the payment of future preference share dividends.
+The activity of the Company now is to hold interest-bearing cash deposits with the BoI Group, in order to meet its liabilities, principally the payment of future preference share dividends.
 These preference shares are listed on the London Stock Exchange.